ramanujansrinath/neuroinspo/README.md

 # NEUROINSPO

-A Pinterest-style inspiration board for neuroscience papers.
+An inspiration board for neuroscience papers.
 Drop in a PDF and a figure thumbnail, run one script, and the paper appears as a pinned card with a fan-out page animation and an inline PDF viewer.

 ## Features